postgres/postgres/contrib/pg_tde/documentation/docs/test.md

 ALTER TABLE table_name SET ACCESS METHOD tde_heap;
 ```

 Note that the `SET ACCESS METHOD` command drops hint bits and this may affect the performance.
-Running a plain `SELECT, count(*)`, or `VACUUM` commands on the entire table will check every tuple for visibility and set its hint bits.
-Therefore, after executing the `ALTER TABLE` command, run a simple "count(*)" on your tables:
+Running a plain `SELECT count(*)` or `VACUUM` commands on the entire table will check every tuple for visibility and set its hint bits.
+Therefore, after executing the `ALTER TABLE` command, run a simple `count(*)` on your tables:

 ```
-SELECT COUNT(*) FROM table_name;
+SELECT count(*) FROM table_name;
 ```

 !!! hint